syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

 {:#members:filtersettings-allowsearchontyping}

-It allows to search the text given in searchbar in every keyup event.When this property was set as false,search the text only in Enter key press.
+It allows to search the text given in searchbar in every keyup event.
+When this property was set as false, search the text only in Enter key press.

 #### Default Value